jacobgardner/ts-audit/README.md

 This does not work for classes, functions, or pretty much anything else that's not supported by JSON-schema.
 The type sent to validateFunction must be a concrete type.
 This will NOT work if given a generic argument.
+ALSO, this has only been tested in a node environment.
+This may require some additional work to get it working in the browser, but it should be pretty close already if not.

 ## Known Issues